 Absorbing the beauty and inspiring art of Mission San Xavier today is a far cry from the way you would have experienced it 40 years ago.

 Details now readily seen—vibrant colors, rich murals and glints of gold on the Retablo Mayer—were barely discernible because two centuries of candle smoke, dust, water seepage and general neglect had rendered the interior walls of the Church almost black.
-Sensing the imminent destruction of the interior of Mission San Xavier, a group of community leaders formed Patronato San Xavier to restore and preserve the interior and exterior of the Mission forever.
+Sensing the imminent destruction of the interior of Mission San Xavier, a group of community leaders formed the nonprofit Patronato San Xavier to restore and preserve the interior and exterior of the Mission forever.

 The Mission was named to the prestigious World Monuments Fund (WMF) 2016 World Monuments Watch.

 Since its founding in 1978, Patronato has raised more than $11 million for the restoration and preservation of Mission San Xavier.
 The White Dove Campaign begun in 2013 continues, as does fundraising through spring and Christmas concerts.

 The restoration of the Sacristy Arcade is completed.

 The White Dove Campaign begins to raise the $3 million needed for extensive repair of the East Tower of the Mission.

 Patronato is honored with a Governor’s Centennial Award to acknowledge “outstanding achievements in the preservation of Arizona historic and prehistoric cultural resources.”

 A free San Xavier Tour Program run by docents is established.

 The 15th Anniversary of the Christmas Concerts at the Mission is celebrated.